-The agri environment scheme promoted by the Carrs Wetland Project was called ‘Environmental Stewardship’.
-(Since 2015 a new scheme has been launched called ‘Countryside Stewardship’.)
+The agri environment scheme promoted by the Carrs Wetland Project was called ‘Environmental Stewardship.’
+(Replaced in 2015 by an updated scheme called ‘Countryside Stewardship) It allocated European agricultural subsidies according to a formula devised by Natural England.
 There were 2 tiers of Environmental Stewardship; Entry Level and Higher Level.
 In Entry Level farmers picked from a menu of straightforward environmental management actions in addition to basic requirements common to all.
 Entry Level schemes lasted five years.

 Higher Level Stewardship (HLS)

-Higher Level Stewardship (or HLS) involved more complex environmental management than Entry Level (ELS) requiring support and advice from local advisers.
+Higher Level Stewardship (or HLS) involved more complex environmental management than Entry Level (ELS), requiring support and advice from local advisers.
 More complex types of management demand greater commitment, but yield more significant environmental gains and so they attracted correspondingly higher levels of financial support over a longer period.
 Agreements tailored to local circumstances were signed for ten years.
 All the wetland restoration options came under HLS.

-Natural England has formulated a new generation of schemes, following European Union and DEFRA guidelines.
-During an extended development period this was referred to as the New Environmental Land Management Scheme (or NELMS) but was launched as ‘Countryside Stewardship’ (or CS) in 2015.
+Natural England has since formulated a new generation of schemes, following European Union and DEFRA guidelines.
+During an extended development period it was referred to simply as the New Environmental Land Management Scheme (or NELMS) but was launched as ‘Countryside Stewardship’ (or CS) in 2015.
 As old HLS schemes expire it is expected that they will be encouraged to apply for Countryside Stewardship, with Higher Tier offering the financial incentives for continued wetland habitat management.
 Latest information on Countryside Stewardship and beyond can be found here.